SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Lead by Example

 Once per turn after you strike an enemy, you leave a mark on them until the start of your next turn.
 Any time an ally (including yourself) deals physical damage to the marked enemy, they take additional damage (of the same damage type as the original damage taken) equal to your proficiency bonus.
 This extra damage can only trigger once per turn.

+## Level 18

+* Peerless Commander

+Starting at 18th level, any ally affected by Rousing Shout also gains advantage on their next saving throw and 10 additional feet of movement until the start of your next turn.